dgrisham/csci400/assignments/ruby/0-ruby_style.md

 1. Browse the style guides listed at the top of the page (or feel free to find some on your own).
-2. Make a post on the **Ruby Style** discussion on Canvas.
+2. Make a post on the **Ruby Style** discussion on Canvas (Piazza).
 List two style items that you think are noteworthy (whether you think it's a great idea, a bad idea, or something you hadn't thought of as a style issue).
 Why did you select those?
+3. Tag your post with `ruby_style` so that all style comments are in the same folder.

 Submit/Rubric
 =============